Acute alcohol intoxication is a condition associated with drinking too much alcohol in a short amount of time. It’s also called alcohol poisoning.

 It may seem like a person has to drink a lot to get to this stage.
 But if a person drinks very quickly, they can get to this stage before long.

-The Centers for Disease Control and Prevention estimates excessive alcohol use causes approximately in the United States.
+The Centers for Disease Control and Prevention estimates excessive alcohol use causes approximately

 The standard drink in the United States contains 0.6 ounces of pure alcohol.
 This amount of alcohol is generally found in: